alexabush/problemSolving/leetCode/trees/arrayToBST/readme.md

 I did it recursively, which is depth first
 I need to reimplement using a stack to get a bfs style distribution?

+how to do this kind of ordering?

+post order, breadth first

+we could convert to an actual bst first and then change that bst into an array through a separate process

+Let's try that.

+In that case, I can use the recursive pre-order code i wrote before